 Section 461(l) imposes a limitation on the ability of noncorporate taxpayers to use business losses to offset other sources of income.
 Indexed annually for inflation, the annual limitation for 2023 is \$578,000 for married individuals filing a joint return and \$289,000 for all other taxpayers.
 Any net business losses in excess of this limitation constitute an excess business loss that is carried forward to subsequent taxable years subject to the rules applicable to net operating losses.
-These limitations are applied after basis limitations on losses from passive activities.
+These limitations are applied after basis limitations (for pass-through entities), at-risk limitations and limitations on losses from passive activities.